gibbous/Glamazon/README.md

 # Glamazon
-A one-stop shop for looks that pop
+A one stop cosplay shop for looks that pop